-First of all, you need to telnet to the P-661HW-D firstly.
+First of all, you need to enter the P-662HW-D's Command Line Interface (CLI).
+You could access it via telnet or console connection.
 The password is Administrator passwords, 'admin' by default.

 Online Trace

 (1) Trace LAN packet

 - Disable to capture the WAN packet by entering: sys trcp channel mpoa00 none - Enable to capture the LAN packet by entering: sys trcp channel enet0 bothway - Enable the trace log by entering: sys trcp sw on & sys trcl sw on - Display the brief trace online by entering: sys trcd brief - Display the detailed trace online by entering: sys trcd parse